HFScripts/Voice-Control-Computer/README.md

 - `ask ai`: listens for user input through the microphone and processes it as an audio command.

 Dependencies
-Python 3.7 or later
+Python 3.9
-speechrecognition
+- speechrecognition
-pyautogui
+- pyautogui
-pytesseract
+- pytesseract
-pillow
+- pillow
-screeninfo
+- screeninfo
-textdistance
+- textdistance
-pyttsx3
+- pyttsx3
-fuzzywuzzy
+- fuzzywuzzy
-python-Levenshtein
+- python-Levenshtein
-pywin32
+- pywin32
+- TTS
 License
 This project is licensed under the MIT License - see the LICENSE.md file for details.